Finding Hidden Gems in Europe: 39 Unique Places to Get off the Beaten Path Europe

 Wander down the old town roads towards the beach and enjoy a glass of wine and some tapas at one of the many beachfront restaurants before your adventure starts.
 You’ll see many locals hanging out here, especially on weekends and bank holidays.

-Then stroll along the bay and either hike up to the castle or continue along the road to the Botanical Gardens Marimurtra to find shade, peace and some spectacular views of the clear-water coves of the Costa Brava, Spain’s “Wild Coast” with its rugged cliffs embraced by turquoise water.
+Then stroll along the bay and either hike up to the castle or continue along the road to the Botanical Gardens Marimurtra to find shade, peace and some spectacular views of the clear-water coves of the Costa Brava, Spain’s “Wild Coast” with its rugged cliffs embraced by turquoise water and several beautiful beaches.

 If time allows, follow the road past the Botanical Gardens and look out for a sign to the “Cami de Ronda” on your right.
 This is a coastal hiking trail that stretches along the entire Mediterranean coast of Catalonia.
 Winding steps up and down the cliffs take you to the next beach and onwards, surrounded by the smell of pine trees and salty seawater.